-The Oregon Coast is going to be experiences some “big” low tides this summer.
+The Oregon Coast is going to be experiences some “big” low tides starting in late May.
 There’s nothing quite like a beach visit during an extreme low tide; suddenly a place you’ve always known looks and feels entirely different and enchanting.
 Areas of sand and rock that go unseen are exposed for human eyes and we can’t help but want to look and touch.

 Turns out, there are right ways to enjoy the intertidal rocky areas, and there are wrong ways.
 We are here to share a few tips with you so that you’re not the “wrong” kind of tide pooler.
 Because no one likes being wrong.